rv404674/goRubu/readme.md

 Wanted to Learn Go and system design, by building a project.
 Hence goRubu.

 ## BenchMarking
-> NOTE - Url Shortner is a ready heavy system (read:write = 100:1), and these load tests are done on a single Machine.
+> NOTE - Url Shortner is a read heavy system (read:write = 100:1), and these load tests are done on a single Machine.
 Check [this](/benchmarking/benchmarking.md) out for more info.

 1. For **Url Redirection**, for 1000 Concurrent Users for 2 minutes -
 ```bash